The Why and How of Automation Testing

 is another scripting-based framework that divides an application into modules by using functions and procedures.
 This approach also enables test teams to easily maintain huge test suites, just like test modularity.

-is a testing framework that uses variable data values from an external file (such as a CSV, XML and XLS) instead of using hard-coded data values.
+is a testing framework that uses variable data values from an external file (such as a CSV, XML, and XLS) instead of using hard-coded data values.
 This method can be employed to test all the desired data values by using a single script.
-Data can be updated from tables rather than making changes in script.
+Data can be updated from tables rather than making changes in the script.
 This methodology improves the productivity of test teams by enabling a high level of script reusability.
 Data-driven testing is often implemented in combination with any of the above frameworks.

-is considered to be the quickest and easiest approach for test automation; but it has its own limitation.
+is considered to be the quickest and easiest approach for test automation, but it has its own limitation.
 The tests are not easily maintainable or reusable.
 Any new addition or change in the features of the application will lead to re-developing and designing the entire course of action – negating any time savings which test automation was supposed to deliver.

 Develop a Test Plan